edge-cloud/www.edge-cloud.net/_posts/2015-08-21-building-a-cumulus-networks-vx-cloud-lab-with-ravello-systems.md

 Once deployed you will be able to access each of the Cumulus Networks VX devices via the build-in Ravello Systems console.
 While the Ravello Systems console is a great way to interact with virtual machines, we also want to be able to use SSH access for accessing each of the Cumulus Networks VX devices.
 This will simplify the configuration in subsequent steps and feel more natural.

-For doing so, you have to add a &#8220;Service&#8221; for each of the VMs within your Ravello Systems application and configure it for SSH with port TCP/22 against the interface DHCP.
+For doing so, you have to add a "Service" for each of the VMs within your Ravello Systems application and configure it for SSH with port TCP/22 against the interface DHCP.
 The interface DHCP corresponds to eth0 (See Figure 9).